-Roasted Christmas Cauliflower with Red Pepper, Green Olives, and Pine Nuts (Video)
+Roasted Cauliflower with Red Pepper, Green Olives, and Pine Nuts (Video)

 During December I’ll be sharing some of my favorite low-carb holiday recipes.
-My love for roasted cauliflower is pretty well documented on the blog, and Roasted Christmas Cauliflower with Red Bell Pepper, Green Olives, and Pine Nuts has great flavors and Christmas colors.
+My love for roasted cauliflower is well documented on the blog, and Roasted Cauliflower with Red Pepper, Green Olives, and Pine Nuts has great flavors.